TimUrbanczyk/Asteroids/README.md

   - Points system for destroying asteroids
   - Multiple active bullets with despawn timer
   - Collision detection system
+  - Multiple upgreads can be earned to empower your ship

 - **Visual Effects**
   - Modern UI with animated title
   - Particle effects for projectiles
   - Death animation with explosion effect

+- **Sound Effects**
+  - Lobby Music
+  - Sound effects on hitmarker, shoot etc...

 ## Screenshots